Conference Report: Russia is Gearing up for a Long War. Are we Ready?

 Read this text in German.

-As Russia’s all-out war against Ukraine is in its third year, the results of Germany’s “Zeitenwende” are at best mixed: Vladimir Putin’s military successes have been limited, while Ukraine – surprisingly for many – has asserted itself militarily with Western help.
+As Russia’s all-out war against Ukraine is in its third year, the results of Germany’s “Zeitenwende” are mixed: Vladimir Putin’s military successes have been limited, while Ukraine – surprisingly for many – has asserted itself militarily with Western help.
 However, the country is paying a high price for this.
 Given the brutality of the war and the consequences of a Ukrainian defeat for the European order, support from the West remains too little too late.
 Western governments disagree about how far their support for Ukraine should go and there is a lack of clarity about how to deal strategically with Russia and the shape of a post-war European order.

 Against this dramatic backdrop, almost 100 experts discussed about future Western Russia policies at the Center of Liberal Modernity’s “Russia and the West” conference, this year under the headline “What is at Stake”.